A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Back Projection: An audio visual term.
 Projecting from the rear of the stage set so the projector cannot be seen.
 Usually a technique employed for larger stage sets.
 Requires approximately 3 additional meters of space behind the stage set.

 B&B: Bed and Breakfast.
 Although more commonly know as Accommodation and Breakfast in Venue Finding terms.
-This is a rate given by hotels and not to be confused with small Bed and Breakfast accommodation in seaside towns.
+This is a rate given by hotels and not to be confused with small Bed and Breakfast accommodation.

 Break: Short interval between sessions at which time coffee, tea and/or other refreshments are served.